singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/Guidelines/calculator-guide/index.md

 * Another custom component for text input.
 This allows the user to type values into text fields (e.g., first value and second value).

 #### `{Calculator}`:
-* This comes from a file that contains predefined methods for making remote procedure calls (RPCs) to a server.
+* This is imported from a file that contains predefined methods for making remote procedure calls (RPCs) to a server.
 We'll use it to call mathematical operations from a service.

 ### 2. ServiceInput Component: Getting User Input
 The ServiceInput component will be responsible for collecting data from the user, such as the two numbers (firstValue and secondValue) and the operation (action).
 It will then send this data to the backend for processing.